PrestoConFuoco1/OpenWeather-proxy-cache-server/README.md

 if it is not true, a little changes should be made: see postgreSQL documentaion.
 We will refer to the database name as databaseName.
 Also you will need the user for the application to work with the database.
-We will refer to them as to databaseOwner, databaseApp.
+We will refer to it as to databaseOwner.
 So, next commands are to be run using postgreSQL superuser:

 ```sql